 However, in adult love relationships, shared power is preferable to a one-up, one-down power imbalance.

-Critical words and a judgemental tone of voice, on the other hand, make criticism difficult.
-Not only that, but continual criticism from your partner may cause the voice within your head to turn against you, exacerbating the depression.
+On the other hand, critical words and a judgmental tone of voice make criticism difficult.
+Not only that, but if your partner is always criticizing you, the voice in your head may start to turn against you, making your depression worse.

 #3.
 Your partner is attempting to exert control over you

 Controlling your time, income, friendship choices, and how much time you can spend with your family are all likely to lead to feelings of despair.